scHarvey/Waukee-APEX-lessons/README.md

         - Ajax
 - Pseudo code
     - Think like a user
-        - how will you interact the list?
+        - How will you interact with the list?
         - What edge cases do you need to handle?
     - Write out workflow as comments
 - Front End